-The recipients have either served on staff (paid or volunteer) during an incumbent’s mandate in a commendable fashion, or the recipient has performed one or more outstanding acts as a member of the incumbent’s staff (paid or volunteer) that has benefited the office of The Queen’s representative or territorial commissioner.
+The recipients have either served on staff (paid or volunteer) during an incumbent’s mandate in a commendable fashion, or the recipient has performed one or more outstanding acts as a member of the incumbent’s staff (paid or volunteer) that has benefited the office of The Crown’s representative or territorial commissioner.

 The Lieutenant Governor plays a key role in supporting outstanding contributions to civil society.
-To this end, the Lieutenant Governor from time to time grants viceregal patronage to organizations and initaitives, lending them vital support and recognition.
+To this end, the Lieutenant Governor from time to time grants viceregal patronage to organizations and initiatives, lending them vital support and recognition.

 The principles against which applications for viceregal patronage will be assessed include the following: